andymckay/actions-insights/README.md

 ## Setup

-Contact @andymckay for the `.env` file and access to the App.
+1. Contact @andymckay for the `.env` file and access to the App.

+2. Go to https://github.com/organizations/bbq-beets/settings/apps/actions-insights-beta/installations and install the app and grant it access to one or more repos.

+3. Install dependencies and start the server:

 ```
 pip3 install -r requirements.txt